 Drywall finishing can take three to four days because, depending on humidity and temperature, it can take each coat of mud from 12 to 24 hours to dry.
 The first step in this multistep process is to apply a coat of all-purpose compound to the seams, lay drywall tape on top and scrape the tape flat, removing excess mud in the process.
-Once the mud dries, apply two or three more coats of mud, scraping each flat with a progressively wider drywall blade and letting it dry before applying the next coat.
+Once the mud dries, apply two or three more coats of mud, scraping each flat with a progressively wider drywall knife and letting it dry before applying the next coat.
 It's best to use all-purpose compound for the first of these finish coats because it has good durability and adhesion.
 Use topping compound for the final two coats.
 Sand the final coat lightly when it dries and the drywall is ready for priming and painting.

 When to Use Hot Mud

 Setting-type joint compound is an alternative to all-purpose mud for taping.
 This type of joint compound hardens chemically, and because it sets quickly, it reduces the overall time needed for finishing.
 It also resists cracking better than drying compounds, but it does have disadvantages.
 It's more difficult to sand, and you have to use it during its "open" time, which can be a matter of five minutes to an hour, depending on which type you use.
 Once it starts to harden, it becomes unusable, and you can't soften it by adding water.